paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ### Key Exchange during a Conference

 Following the initial key information exchange with the KMF, endpoints will be able to encrypt media end-to-end with their E2E Key(i), sending that E2E Key(i) to other endpoints encrypted with KEK, and will be able to encrypt and authenticate RTP packets using local HBH Key(j).
-The procedures defined do not allow the MDD to gain access to E2E key information, preventing it from gaining access to any endpoint's E2E key and subsequently decrypting media.
+The procedures defined do not allow the MDD to gain access to the KEK information, preventing it from gaining access to any endpoint's E2E key and subsequently decrypting media.

 The KEK (i.e., EKT Key) may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
 Dictating if, when or how often a conference is to be re-keyed is outside the scope of this document, but this framework does accommodate re-keying during the life of a conference.

-Specifically, when the KMF wishes to rekey the conference, it transmits an "ekt_key" message to each of the conference participants.
-Since it may take time to re-key a large conference, the endpoint SHOULD delay about 500ms \{Editor's Note: how long?\} before creating a new SRTP master key and using the new EKT Key.
-The endpoint **MUST** create a new SRTP master key and send that key inside a Full EKT Field using the new EKT Key following the aforementioned short delay.
-Notwithstanding the endpoint's own delay in using the new EKT Key, it **MUST** be prepared to receive media packets that make use of the new EKT Key immediately.
+When a KMF decides to rekey a conference, it transmits a specific message defined in PERC EKT [I-D.draft-jennings-perc-srtp-ekt-diet] to each of the conference participants.
+The endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKT Key.
+Since it may take some time for all of the endpoints in conference to finish re-keying, senders **SHOULD** delay a short period of time before sending media encrypted with the new master key, but it **MUST** be prepared to make use of the information from a new EKT Key immediately.
+[TO DO: Either need to pick a short delay period for endpoints to use per above, defer to a future best practices document or consider having the KMF manage the delay period given it knows the size of a given conference.]

 # Entity Trust